Flatiron's Guide to Cote Rotie

 Today, those bottles are worth $2,000 each or more.
 Partly, this has to do with the diminishing supply of available bottles – he stopped making wine in 1993, and there can’t be many left!
 But tiny supply only results in stratospheric prices when the demand is there.

 And it’s on the demand side that the Gentaz story is so interesting.
 For years, Robert Parker and other critics were telling us that bigger, riper, plusher, oakier wines were better.
 They got better scores.
 This helped drive up the prices of Guigal’s Cote Roties, which very much came to be made in this style.
-(And how could I get so far in this history of Cote Rotie without even mentioning Etienne Guigal?
+(And how could I get so far in this history of Cote Rotie barely mentioning Etienne Guigal?
 That guy, with his commitment to quality and his excellent marketing skills, played a huge role in Cote Rotie’s post-war recovery.)

 But anyway, Gentaz’s wines weren’t at all like Guigal’s.
 They were traditional.
 Lighter.
+More "northern".
 Not oaky at all.
 Old fashioned.
 At some point in the 2000s, it started to dawn on people that this is how they liked their Cote Rotie.
 And they wanted to drink Gentaz’s wines really badly.